25.08.13

 Haru Haru

-It’s not ideal for creating flyers or posters.
-If you’re used to the desktop version, you’ll frequently run into limitations with the iPad version’s smaller feature set.
-Instead of going out of your way to use the iPad version, you’d be better off with Canva or Adobe Express for those tasks.
+It’s not a great fit for things like flyers or posters.
+If you’re used to working on the desktop version, you’ll keep running into moments where the iPad version’s missing features get in the way.
+Rather than going out of your way to use the iPad version, Canva or Adobe Express is probably a better choice.

-If you want to work with vector data but don’t need anything too complex,
+If you want to work with vector data but don’t need anything too complicated,